hajke-gu/text-mod/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) for details.